CartoDB/raster-loader/docs/source/user_guide/cli.rst

 BigQuery table.
 This can be useful to make sure a raster file was transferred correctly or to get information about a raster file's metadata, for example.

+To access a raster file in a BigQuery table, use the ``carto bigquery inspect`` command.

 At minimum, this command requires a `GCP project name`_, a `BigQuery dataset`_, and a `BigQuery table name`_.
 For example: